It’s not just a minor, it’s a mindset.

 The ENtern Program

-The Entrepreneurship Intern (ENtern) Program pairs entrepreneurship students with startup companies in order to:
+The ENtern Entrepreneurship Intern Program pairs entrepreneurship students with startup companies in order to:

 Gain exposure to the startup environment